Make these soft, chocolatey, and ultra fudgy NO BAKE chocolate oatmeal fudge bars!

 With so many facets of the original oatmeal fudge bar recipe needing an update, I opted to start completely from scratch.

 These lightened up oatmeal snack bars can be dairy free, flourless, gluten free, and vegan.
 And they are just as deliciously chocolatey as the originals.

 For a breakfast version, make Baked Oatmeal Bars

 If you’ve never had an oatmeal fudge bar before, imagine eating a homemade oatmeal cookie sandwich with a layer of smooth chocolate fudge in the middle.

 That’s pretty much what this recipe tastes like.

-Oh!
-Except I forgot to mention the BEST part!
+Oh, and I forgot to mention the BEST part.

-Instead of using any oil in the recipe, I made these bars even more delicious by adding peanut butter.
+Instead of using any oil in the recipe, I made the bars even more delicious and healthy by adding peanut butter.